 CALLING PRESCREENED PARTICIPANTS!
 Air traffic managers monitor the skies and respond by changing the airport configuration.
 Tools that give flight operators early warning for upcoming changes can help streamline air travel and reduce delays.
-Use real-time data to predict future … Competition hosted by NASA Tournament Lab. #civic
+Use real-time data to predict future … #civic

 Coordinating our nation’s airways is the role of the National Airspace System (NAS).
 The NAS is arguably the most complex transportation system in the world.
 Operational changes can save or cost airlines, taxpayers, consumers, and the economy at large thousands to millions of dollars on a regular basis.
 It is critical that decisions to change procedures are done with as much lead time and certainty as possible.
 The NAS is investing in new ways to bring vast amounts of data together with state-of-the-art machine learning to improve air travel for everyone.

 An important part of this equation is airport configuration, the combination of runways used for arrivals and departures and the flow direction on those runways.
 For example, one configuration may use a set of runways in a north-to-south flow (or just "south flow") while another uses south-to-north flow ("north flow").
 Air traffic officials may change an airport configuration depending on weather, traffic, or other inputs.

 Sample of a basic airport configuration, depicting a set of runways configured in a north flow for arrivals and departures.